DaqOpen/daqopen-oxygen-plugin/README.md

-# daqopen-oxygen-plugin
+# daqopen-oxygen-pugin

-OXYGEN plugin for using with DaqOpen ZMQ Server
+This is a plugin for DEWETRON OXYGEN measurement software to receive live data from the daqopen-zmq-server.